jean-roland/LCSF_Doc/index.md

 ## LCSF Documentation

+This is the documentation about the LSCF specification.
 A command set in LCSF is called a protocol and is the top hierarchical object.
 A protocol is composed of a number of commands.